 The Abbotsford precinct contains the largest remaining manufacturer, Carlton United Brewery (CUB), along with a number of other more traditional manufacturing employment.

-There is no change envisaged for this precinct in the short term given the CUB operation appears to be viable and will remain in the precinct in the foreseeable future. he Abbotsford precinct provide opportunities .
+There is no change envisaged for this precinct in the short term given the CUB operation appears to be viable and will remain in the precinct in the foreseeable future.
+Demand for floorspace in this precinct may decline as the number of Yarra-based industrial workers falls, and as floorspace/worker ratios decline.
+The Abbotsford precinct could provide opportunities for employment, retail, community uses and/or housing in the longer term, beyond the 15 year planning horizon of this strategy. .

 Figure 37. abbotsford - floor space capacity and demand to 2031